acurteman/cryptographic/docs.md

 ### processModes: Dictionary

-- Dictionary containing all the available process modes, keys are modes, values are mode descriptions
+- Client variable.
+Contains all the available process modes, keys are modes, values are mode descriptions

     - Process Modes: